Deebot vs Roomba Face to Face comparison

 The S9 also brings on board a powerful motor that delivers a maximum of 2200Pa, making it among the most potent robot vacuums.

-Earlier on, the 980 was king, delivering 1670Pa but was overshadowed by the likes of Roborock S5 that boasts 2000Pa.
-Now, the California based company is back to its lost glory so you can rely it on carpet vacuuming.
-And to ensure it finishes the job, the runtime has been improved to 120 minutes.
+Earlier on, the 980 was king, delivering 1670Pa but was overshadowed by the likes of Roborock S5, which boasts 2000Pa.
+Now, iRobot is back to its lost glory so you can rely on it for carpet vacuuming.

-The only shortcoming of this robot vacuum is the high price tag.
-The S9 is so far the most expensive robot vacuum we have tested.
+The only shortcoming of this robot vacuum is the high price tag comparing j7, i7, or i3.

 When it comes to cleaning performance, the i3 and i4 are the same as the Roomba 800 series.
 That means they are ideal for cleaning bare floors, low pile carpets, and pet messes.
 You can check out our Roomba i3 vs.i7 vs.i8 comparison review to find out more.

-The Roomba i6 and i8 are the other two new models and are quite similar to the i7 save for availability and accessories.
+The Roomba i6 and i8 are the other two new models and are quite similar to each other and different in availability and accessories.

 The Roomba i8 is a model that is exclusive to Costco, while the i6 is available on Amazon.